Seifwael22/Maven-Market-Dashboard-Power-BI-/README.md

 - **Transactional Data** and **Return Data** are linked to dimension tables (Customers, Products, Regions, Stores, Calendar) via foreign keys.
 - **Products** is connected through **Product ID**, **Customers** through **Customer ID**, and **Regions** via **Region ID**.
 - **Stores** is linked to **Transactional Data** by **Store ID**, and **Calendar** connects to both fact tables via **Date**.
+- **Regions** and **Stores** are connected, creating a **snowflake schema** relationship between these two dimension tables.

-This star schema allows for efficient querying and analysis, ensuring clear separation between transactional details and dimension attributes (customers, products, etc.), making it easier to analyze data across different dimensions like time, geography, and product categories.
+This hybrid schema (star and snowflake) allows for efficient querying and analysis while maintaining some level of normalization.
+The **star schema** provides simplicity and fast query performance, while the **snowflake schema** adds structure by normalizing the data, ensuring better organization and reducing redundancy.
+This setup supports detailed analysis across different dimensions like time, geography, and product categories.

 ---